 Wiley Open Access has a number of social media outlets where you can get updates about Brain and Behavior.

-Dr. Andrei Alexandrov joined the University of Alabama at Birmingham neurology faculty in 2007 as Professor of Neurology, Director of the Division of Cerebrovascular Disease, and Director of the UAB Comprehensive Stroke Research Center.
-He is an international leader in neurosonology and specializes in cerebral hemodynamics and the development of novel reperfusion therapies for stroke.
+Dr. Andrei Alexandrov is Semmes-Murphey Professor and Chairman of the Department of Neurology, The University of Tennessee Health Science Center in Memphis, TN.
+He is an international leader in stroke, neurosonology and specializes in cerebral hemodynamics and the development of novel reperfusion therapies for stroke.

 Dr. Maryann Martone serves as co-Editor-in-Chief of Brain and Behavior.
-Dr. Martone is a neuroscientist at the University of California at San Diego and a leader in the field of neuroinformatics.
+Dr. Martone is a neuroscientist at the University of California at San Diego, Principal Investigator at the Neuroscience Information Framework, and a leader in the field of neuroinformatics.